How to Grow Peanuts: Complete Guide & Tips for Hot Climates

 - Shade Cloth: Consider using shade cloth during extreme heat waves to prevent plants from getting stressed.

 Apply mulch lightly around peanut plants to conserve moisture, but avoid piling it too deeply under the plants so the peanut pegs can easily reach the soil.
+As plants grow and begin flowering, gently mound soil around the base of the plant if needed to help pegs reach the soil.

 Growing Peanuts in Raised Beds